 The most important thing for family members and other heirs to know is that they should never forge the signature of the deceased to pay bills or use the person’s ATM or debit card to get cash.
 That’s fraud.
 The same goes for using online banking to pay bills.

 “Forging a check, even if you are the heir, is a no-no,” Halloran says.
 He adds, “Don’t pull something stupid and get the family in trouble because they need cash and are trying to get the money.”

 If the account is held by a husband and wife as tenancy by the entirety or any two people as jointly with rights of survivorship, the surviving account holder would need only to present a death certificate to have the deceased’s name removed from the account.

 “Even if they didn’t run into the bank, legally, they could still write checks because the account is held in a way that either party can sign,” Halloran says.

 The surviving account holder should keep in mind that the money in the account could be subject to federal estate or state inheritance tax.
-Federal tax is due on very large estates.
+Having said that, federal tax is due on very large estates.
+Current federal law puts that at about $11 million for an individual.
 State tax laws vary.

 If the bank account is held in a living trust, the successor trustee named in the trust document can present the death certificate and a copy of the trust to the bank to take over the account.